2019 Congressional Art Competition - "An Artistic Discovery"

-ALL ENTRIES MUST HAVE AN INDIAN RIVER LAGOON THEME (No other entries will be accepted)
+ALL ENTRIES MUST HAVE AN U.S. SPACE PROGRAM THEME (No other entries will be accepted)

 The competition is open to high school students in U.S. District 8 only, which includes all of Brevard and Indian River Counties and a small part of Orange County (Bithlo, Christmas, and Wedgefield).
 Artwork must be two-dimensional.
 Each piece can be no larger than 26” x 26” x 4”, including the frame (framing is not required).
 Artwork cannot weigh more than 15 lbs.
 Accepted media as follows: Oil, acrylics, watercolor, pastels, colored pencil, pencil, charcoal, ink, markers (it is recommended that charcoal and pastel drawings be fixed); collage lithographs, silkscreen, block prints; mixed media, computer-generated art; and photography.
 Artwork will be displayed on easels (stiff backing recommended).